orkes-io/docs/docs/reference-docs/dynamic-fork-task.md

 }
 ```

 Note that the input has two outputFormats (png and Jpg) and two sizes (300x300 and 200x200).
-With 2 file formats and 2 sizes in the input, we'll be creating 4 images total.
+With two file formats and two sizes in the input, we'll be creating four images in total.
 We'll create a task & worker that will take the input data, and convert it into the JSON arrays that the `FORK_JOIN_DYNAMIC` requires.
 First, let's define what the inputs must look like:

 ### ```dynamicForkTasksParam```